Who is Matthew in the Bible?

 Writings and Acts

-Matthew is credited with numerous writings, the maximum high-quality of which being his alleged Gospel.
+Matthew is credited with numerous writings, the maximum high quality of which is his alleged Gospel.
 These paintings are internally nameless; this means that it no longer declared to be written with the aid of using Matthew’s disciple.
 However, the Church Fathers are unified in their notion that Matthew is the author, and this way of life dates lower back to the second century.
 The textual inscription “Gospel of Matthew” comes from the fourth century.

 Matthew and his angel, by Carlo Dolci